-ZLD requirements were also recently adopted in the USA for the steam electric power generating category.
+The USA recently adopted ZLD requirements for the steam electric power generating category.
 Last year, the U.S. Environmental Protection Agency finalized new Effluent Limit Guidelines (ELGs) that require ZLD for all pollutants associated with:

 ZLD cost barrier

-These are followed by thermal evaporation and crystallization stage, which works to concentrate and thereby minimize waste volumes.
-But, due to the high energy demand associated with thermal evaporative technologies, operating costs for ZLD systems can be very high and most often represent the single largest expenditure in ZLD adoption.
-For this reason, reliable and cost-effective solutions are increasingly needed to overcome this prevailing cost barrier and enable for more affordable and sustainable long-term ZLD operation.
+These are followed by thermal evaporation and crystallization stages which concentrate and thereby minimize waste volumes.
+But thermal evaporative technologies have a high energy demand.
+Consequently, operating costs for ZLD systems can be very high and most often represent the single largest expenditure to using ZLD.
+For this reason, reliable and cost-effective solutions are increasingly needed to overcome this cost barrier and make long-term ZLD operation more affordable and sustainable .

 ZLD cost solution

 H+E, an Aquarion Group company, has addressed this cost challenge by developing an innovative ZLD hybrid system.
 This optimises the energy efficiency of ZLD operation by minimising the thermal requirements of the evaporation stage.
 The ZLD.eco2 system employs a series of innovative filtration and separation technologies.
 Importantly, reducing the residual waste volume to a minimum significantly decreases the subsequent evaporation requirement.